MaximeBro/MysticalHeart/README.md

 # MysticalHeart

-This mod is about adding a little box on your screen rendering the mob's health you are currently looking at.
+This mod displays a hud showing the mob's health you are currently looking at.